xdevplatform/chrome-extension-collections/README.md

-Twitter Reporter Plugin v0.1
+TwitterDev Collections Chrome Extension v0.1
 =====

-Chrome plugin to curate tweets from twitter.com into user-managed collections.
+Chrome extension to curate tweets from twitter.com into user-managed collections.
 These tweets are then easily embedded into a blog post/CMS system with a Twitter button in your Chrome browser.
 (Embedded tweets use the Twitter oEmbed API.)

 This tool is made open source by the @TwitterDev team as a reference for how to integrate Twitter + your tools + Chrome browser for an optimal user experience.
-Other potential uses for this open source plugin might include:
+Other potential uses for this open source extension might include:

 - Tweet collection and embedding into custom CMS systems
 - Integrating tweet discovery and curation tools for reporters or storytellers
 - Tweet curation for photo walls or galleries

-This plugin uses the Twitter Collections API as the back-end storage to save and manage tweets.
+This extension uses the Twitter Collections API as the back-end storage to save and manage tweets.
 Tweets managed by other Collections-compatible Twitter clients (including TweetDeck, Curator and twitter.com) can be used to collect and manage tweets for embedding.
 For access to the Twitter Collections API, please read the Development section below for instructions on how to get access.

+Please note that this sample uses Twitter Collections, which requires additional app permissions.
+If you choose to use this or a derivation for production purposes, contact Twitter directly to enable your app with the Collections Beta permissions.
+More info about collections and access can be found here: [https://dev.twitter.com/rest/collections/about](https://dev.twitter.com/rest/collections/about)

 Usage
 --------